StevieG47/TurtleBot-Roomba/README.md

 - A ROS package with a simple walker algorithm for a TurtleBot3 to move like a Roomba vacuum, simulated in Gazebo.
 The robot will move forward until detecting an obstacle, turn in place, and continue moving forward.

-- The included node publishes to the */cmd_vel* to drive the robot (publishing to the */mobile_base/commands/velocity* topic would work as well).
-It also subscribes to the */scan* topic to get sensor information.
+- The included node publishes to the topic `/cmd_vel` to drive the robot.
+It also subscribes to the `/scan` topic to get sensor information.

 ### Dependencies